Morphing Blades

 Tidal energy is a promising renewable energy source that can contribute to providing energy security for the UK.
 The world’s first arrays of tidal turbines have recently been deployed in Scotland, confirming the UK as a world leader in this emerging energy sector.
 One of the main technical challenges of harvesting energy from tidal currents is the large load fluctuations experienced by the blades.
 These can result in fatigue failures of the blades and in power fluctuations at the generator, and thus in a lower mean power when load peaks correspond to rated power.
 The aim of this project is to develop a technology that cancels the unsteady loading at its source, while adding minimal complexity to the turbine, to ensure high resilience and reliability of the overall system.
 Furthermore, morphing blades might entirely replace active pitch, ensuring high fluid mechanics efficiency while substantially decreasing the system complexity and the costs.

-The project, whic is funded by the EPSRC (EP/V009443/1), is led by Prof. Ignazio Maria Viola, Dr Eddie McCarthy, Dr Anna Young (University of Bath), and Dr Riccardo Broglia (Centro Nazionale delle Ricerche, Italy), as well as VOILAb members Dr Stefano Gambuzza, Dr Shūji Ōtomo, Dr Yabin Liu, Kuba Frankowski.
-Together with key tidal and wind energy technology companies such as SIMEC Atlantis Energy, Orbital Marine Power, Nova Innovation, Schottel Hydro, ACT Blades and the Wood Group, we aim to investigate the applicability of morphing blades to different tidal and wind technologies.
+The project, which is funded by the EPSRC (EP/V009443/1), is led by Prof. Ignazio Maria Viola, Dr Eddie McCarthy, Dr Anna Young (University of Bath), and Dr Riccardo Broglia (CNR-INM); as well as VOILAb members Dr Yabin Liu, Dr Puja Sunil, Dr Junchen Tan, and Kuba Frankowski; and world-leading tidal and wind energy technology companies such as SIMEC Atlantis Energy, Orbital Marine Power, Nova Innovation, Schottel Hydro, ACT Blades and the Wood Group.

 Detached eddy simulation of a tidal turbine (with Riccardo Broglia and Antonio Posa)